The Commonplace

 Main Finding

-Patenting in core AI, traditional robotics, and AI-enhanced robotics follow distinct historical trajectories (1980–2019).
-AI-enhanced robotics experienced a sharp acceleration from the early 2010s, structural breaks in patenting dynamics concentrate after 2010, and the long-run integration between AI and robotics differs systematically across innovation systems — with China showing strong AI–robotics integration and public/university contributions, the United States showing a more market-driven and weaker-integrated pattern, and Europe, Japan, and South Korea in intermediate positions.
+Patenting in core AI, traditional robotics, and robots embedding AI are distinct technological trajectories.
+AI-enhanced robotics accelerated sharply from the early 2010s, structural breaks cluster after 2010 (consistent with an AI diffusion regime shift), and long-run co-evolution between AI and robots varies systematically by national innovation system — with China showing strong integration (and a sizable university/public-sector contribution), the United States showing a more market-driven and weaker AI–robot integration, and Europe, Japan and South Korea occupying intermediate positions.

 Key Points